BenLirio/relay/README.md

 ## Steps

 **Warning this workflow has not been thoroughly tested.
-If you find yourself spending more than a couple minuets on any step feel free to take a screen shot and send it to the tech channel.
+If you find yourself spending more than a couple minutes on any step feel free to take a screen shot and send it to the tech channel.
 I am sure someone will be able to help out**

 If you run into any errors following these steps and figure out how to do anything better please edit this readme.